voodoo/caveman-guide/src/content/blog/06-this-is-the-end/index.md

 ---
-title: "Year sorting example"
+title: "This is the end"
-description: "Nano groups posts by year."
+description: "Start here"
 date: "2023-12-31"
 ---